Pwd9000-ML/terraform-azurerm-apply/README.md

       arm_tenant_id: ${{ secrets.ARM_TENANT_ID }}             ## (Required) ARM Tenant ID
 ```

+## Examples

+See the following [GitHub repository](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments) for a full working demo of the usage of this action.

 ### Usage Example 1 - Deploy Plan and Apply (BUILD)

 Usage example of a terraform deploy plan with applying the deploy (creating resources).